The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 If it’s a surgical error, then yes, there is a chance you could sue for a failed vasectomy.

-It’s best to have a chat with a layer who’s a medical specialist.
+It’s best to have a chat with a lawyer with medico-legal expertise.

 What are the chances of pregnancy after vasectomy reversal?